-include (list of string) Defines file patterns that will be matched using the glob Rust crate.
+- include Defines file patterns that will be matched using the glob Rust crate.
 If patterns begin with / or look like a filesystem absolute path, they are absolute.
-Otherwise they are evaluated relative to the directory of the current config file.

-exclude (list of string or None) File patterns used to exclude files from the result.
+Otherwise they are evaluated relative to the directory of the current config file. - exclude File patterns used to exclude files from the result.
 All patterns in include are evaluated before exclude.

-strip_prefix (string or None) Prefix to strip from the beginning of matched files. strip_prefix is stripped after include and exclude are processed.
+strip_prefix Prefix to strip from the beginning of matched files. strip_prefix is stripped after include and exclude are processed.